n0mi1k/apk2url/README.md

 apk2url easily extracts URL and IP endpoints from an APK file and performs filtering into a .txt output.
 This is suitable for information gathering by the red team, penetration testers and developers to quickly identify endpoints associated with an application.

 **NOTE: Why use apk2url?** When compared with APKleaks, MobSF and AppInfoScanner, apk2url identifies a significantly higher number of endpoints.
+It provides **comprehensive information, with IPs, URLs, Interesting URL paths with the option to display the source file where it was found in the APK.**

 ## Running apk2url
 **NOTE:** apk2url requires apktool and jadx which can be easily installed with `apt`.
 Please refer to the dependencies section.